UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 </center>

 Notes:
-In the case you don't want to add so many details and only write a title, you can use the shorter version of the command including the flag `-m`:
+The equivalent terminal command for making a commit with a title and long description, is to type `git commit` inside Bash and press enter.

-`git commit -m "Create an eda notebook"`
+This will open your default text editor with a temporary file called `COMMIT_EDITMSG` where you can type in the commit message as shown in the next slide.

 ---